virgo47/restapi-demo/README.md

 * Separate model for API instead of reuse of entities.
 * Demonstrate field inclusion/exclusion.
 * Security for both application and Swagger definition.
+* Tests using Spring?
+(A bit beyond the scope as the whole demo is just supporting act for YAML-based Swagger config.)